 I am worthy of respect.I need to feel that what I say and do matters.
 I still have much to offer the world.
 In many ways, I have more to offer than someone who has not yet read the final chapter of their life.
 I am just as worthy of respect now as I was before my diagnosis.

 Please comfort me.I am scared of the unknown.
-I do not know if I have six months left to communicate or six years.
+I do not know if I have six months or six years left to communicate.
 I worry about going to bed at night and whether I am going to wake up even worse tomorrow.
 My brain has betrayed me, and I can’t get away from it.
 It is a scary thing.

 I crave compassion.
 Love me regardless.I need to feel loved, needed and that my life matters.
 I don’t want to feel rejected because of my diagnosis.
 I need people to meet and accept me as I am right now.
 It is important to understand that I may not understand.
 I do not have any idea why I forget some things and remember others.
 It’s not intentional.
 I just don’t have the ability to realize what I am doing wrong.